Naaach/js-idle-skeleton/README.md

 # js-idle-skeleton
-skeleton for an idle, clicker gams in js
+skeleton for an idle, clicker games in js